mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Replace the `PaperProps` prop

-The `PaperProps` prop has been replaced by a `desktopPaper` component props slot on all responsive and desktop pickers:
+The `PaperProps` prop has been replaced by a `desktopPaper` component props on all responsive and desktop pickers:

 ```diff
 <DatePicker